 Defendant Responds (Answers)

-A response is the next step from the defendant, since they were served the summons and complaint.
+A response is the next step for the defendant, since they were served the summons and complaint.
 This response is called the “Answer” from the defendant.
 The defendant will hire an attorney and will respond to the complaint.

 Discovery